Espresso has become a popular beverage for people looking for a quick energy boost or a rich, flavorful cup of coffee.

 A shot of Espresso has around 60-72 mg of caffeine while a double shot of Espresso has 120-133 mg of caffeine.

-- The 400 mg caffeine limit is for healthy adults only.
-For breastfeeding women, teenagers, and people with certain health conditions this limit may reduce to under 200 mg a day.
+- The recommended 400 mg caffeine limit applies only to healthy adults.
+For breastfeeding women, teenagers, and individuals with specific health conditions, this limit should be reduced to less than 200 mg per day.

 Caffeine tolerance can vary from person to person.
 Some factors that affect caffeine tolerance include

-- Genetics: Genetics can affect how individuals metabolize caffeine.
-Someone may predispose some people to metabolize caffeine more slowly or quickly than others.
+- Genetics: Genetics play a role in how individuals process caffeine.
+Some people may be genetically predisposed to metabolize caffeine more slowly or quickly than others.

 - Age: As people age, their bodies may become less efficient at metabolizing caffeine.
 Older adults are more sensitive to the effects of caffeine.